ShaggyTech/vin-decoder/README.md

 # vin-decoder

-> A web app to decode Vehicle Identification Numbers (VINs) using the National Highway Traffic Safety Administration API.
+> A Nuxt app to decode Vehicle Identification Numbers (VINs) using the National Highway Traffic Safety Administration API.

 ## Build Setup